sdipis/gpt/README.md

 ## Bugs

-Vehicle collisions are broken.
+Multiple sets of collisions are broken.
+From adding/editing stuff wrecklessly
-1. Player -> npc
-2. npccar -> player
-3. bullets -> npc

-These collisions functions are scattered through the player class, car class, and main js file
+These collisions functions are scattered through the player class, car class, and main js file (gta.js)

 eatEnemy()
 Player can eatEnemies, but the collisions are broken right now.